-Over the next four weeks we are publishing a series of ‘how to’ blogs to help guide self-builders or developers in considering all aspects of the National Park’s special and unique qualities in their design.
-In this first blog we focus on how building design incorporating energy conservation can help contribute to important climate change targets.
+We are encouraging self-builders or developers in considering all aspects of the National Park’s special and unique qualities in their design.
+In this blog we are focusing on how building design incorporating energy conservation can help contribute to important climate change targets.

 The impacts of climate change present very real challenges to our communities and economy in the National Park, as well as our native habitats and species.
 Improving resilience to the effects of climate change is one of the key outcomes outlined in our new National Park Partnership Plan 2018-2023.